The Best Vinyl Plank Flooring for Your Home in 2024

 Luxury vinyl plank (LVP) flooring is a much used and occasionally misleading description.
 The majority of vinyl plank flooring can be called “luxury” regardless of quality, so it’s important to note that there’s no one best luxury vinyl plank brand and to check the specifications carefully.
 The term “EVP” (engineered vinyl plank) may also be used.

-LVP generally consists of three layers: a backing or base made with vinyl and fillers, a printed pattern layer (where the wood look comes in), and a clear-finish layer that offers protection from scratches, scuffs, and staining.
+LVP generally consists of three layers: a backing or base made with vinyl and fillers, a printed pattern layer (where the natural wood look comes in), and a clear-finish layer that offers protection from scratches, scuffs, and staining.
 Installation options will vary from product to product, but in general, LVP can be installed by gluing planks directory to the subfloor, using a click-lock system to keep the flooring in place (sometimes called a floating floor) or in a loose-lay format, which allows for laying the planks flat.

 WPC Vinyl Plank Flooring